Arirokk/Arirokk/README.md

 I'm learning Java and can show you some [accomplished assignments](https://arirokk.github.io/programmingExercises/index.html) from the Coursera courses.

-I can use Java, Spring, SQL, JS, HTML, CSS and Docker
+I can use Java, Spring, SQL, Git, JS, HTML, CSS and Docker

 [Website](https://arirokk.github.io/) | [Telegram](https://t.me/arirokk)